-Up to six shortlisted applicants will be provided with the unique opportunity to participate in the Witness Pitch at AIDC 2020, where they will publicly pitch their projects to a judging panel that will include representatives from Screen Australia and Al Jazeera on Monday 2 March 2020 in Melbourne.
+Five shortlisted applicants will be provided with the unique opportunity to participate in the Witness Pitch at AIDC 2020, where they will publicly pitch their projects to a judging panel that will include representatives from Screen Australia and Al Jazeera on Monday 2 March 2020 in Melbourne.

-Al Jazeera is providing the six finalists with a complimentary day-pass to attend AIDC to pitch on Monday 2 March 2020.
+Al Jazeera is providing the five finalists with a complimentary day-pass to attend AIDC to pitch on Monday 2 March 2020.
 Interstate finalists are also eligible for an additional contribution to assist in travel costs in getting to Melbourne from Screen Australia.

 Final projects for commissioning will be announced at AIDC’s Closing Night event on Wednesday 4 March, 2020.